osuosl/timesync/source/draft_errors.rst

 delete something they are not supposed to.
 For example, a user may attempt to delete a project that has associated times.

+Allowed methods must be returned along with a 405 error.
+These will be listed in the allowed header.

 .. code-block:: javascript

     {